ehansis/geodemo2021/slides.md

 * merging
 * true collaborative work

-... this rules out P💥werBI, T🦄bleau, ArcG📍s projects
+... this rules out P💥werBI, T🦄bleau, ArcG📍s projects, Jupyter Notebooks!

 ---

-## First law of analytics project files
+## First law of analytics tools

-> If you can easily merge changes from multiple coworkers, you can use it.
+> If you can easily merge changes from multiple coworkers *and* implement automated tests, you can use it.

 ---